-As a DBA, we often encounter scenarios when you need to track PostgreSQL database performance by analyzing workloads and identify bottlenecks if any.
+As a DBA, we often encounter scenarios when we need to track PostgreSQL database performance by analyzing workloads and identifying bottlenecks if any.
 There comes

-pgbadger – an open source log analyzer for PostgreSQL.
-It parse the PostgreSQL log files and gives you a nice overview of the PostgreSQL cluster including various query metrics like number of query executions, their types and duration, session details, Locks statistics, warnings, errors and other event patterns etc. All of these details will be available in a nice HTML format on your web browser.
+pgbadger – an open-source log analyzer for PostgreSQL.
+It parses the PostgreSQL log files and gives you a nice overview of the PostgreSQL cluster including various query metrics like the number of query executions, their types and duration, session details, Locks statistics, warnings, errors and other event patterns etc. All of these details will be available in a nice HTML format on your web browser.

 pgbadger is written in pure